 The PCR technique consists of a reaction where a DNA fragment is copied over and over, exponentially.

-The idea behind this is to amplify this tiny DNA piece to get several copies, which can be used in many downstream applications (low-abundance sequences amplification for cloning, pathogen, and polymorphisms detection, among others).
+The idea behind this is to amplify a DNA sequence to get several copies, which can be used in many downstream applications (low-abundance sequences amplification for cloning, pathogen, and polymorphisms detection, among others).

 A PCR reaction contains:

-DNA template: this is the target material to start the reaction.
+DNA template: this is the target sequence to start the reaction.
 For traditional PCR, the DNA is double-stranded.

-DNA polymerase: Usually, a Taq polymerase is used.
-Taq polymerase is thermostable and joins to the oligonucleotide primers to start the polymerization (the process of adding nucleotides to the three prime (3')-end of a target DNA sequence).
+DNA polymerase: Usually, Taq polymerase is used.
+Taq polymerase is a thermostable enzyme and is used for polymerization (the process of adding nucleotides to the three prime (3')-end of a target DNA sequence).

 Nucleotides: Nucleotides (pictured as dNTPs) are the building blocks of nucleic acids.
 Both DNA and RNA are composed of nucleotides.